saifabusaleh/clipboard-history-extension/README.md

 Extension to save history of copied text in browser.

+## Getting started
+1. Turn on developer mode on chrome extensions page
+2. Click Load unpacked, and then load the directory of the project
+3. After Copying text, you will see it in the extension popup

 ## How to use

 * Clicking on clear saved text will clear all the saved text